SurNautica/Site23/docs/departments/index.md

 | ----------- | ------------------------------------ |
 | `Security Department`       | :material-shield:    Asset Containment Unit  |
 | `Mobile Task Force`       | :fontawesome-solid-hand-back-fist: Omega - 1 / Epsilon - 11 / Nu - 7 |

+## Lore Files

+Some departments only exist in Site 23's lore and do not have any department functionality.